Home / Keywords seattle

 - Seattle Aerie No.1

 1436 Elliott Ave W, Queen Anne, Seattle.
 Built in 1940 for the Western Pacific Chemical Company, this two-story concrete building was designed in the Art Deco and Art Moderne styles by John Ivar Mattson.
-Later, it housed several chemical manufacturers, and in the 1970s, Superior Embroidery and McNamara Signs. - All the Dome
+Later, it housed several chemical manufacturers, and in the 1970s, Superior Embroidery and McNamara Signs. - We Are the Walrus

-Exterior of the Arctic Club, Seattle, featuring terra-cotta walrus heads. - Ark Lodge Cinema
+Exterior of the Arctic Club, Seattle, featuring terra-cotta walrus heads. - That's Some Ceiling

 5th Avenue Theatre entryway, Seattle - Arctic Club Dome

-The Pine Box - a Capitol Hill bar located in an old mortuary - Chong Wa Benevolent Association (1929)
+The Pine Box - a Capitol Hill bar located in an old mortuary - Golden West Hotel

 Abandoned hotel, Chinatown, Seattle. - Four Seas and Golden West